jermspeaks/christmas-adventure/src/content/sections/section-13.md

 # The Village Baker

+You decided that heading into the Frostwood Forest might require a bit more preparation than you'd initially thought.
+Whether you'd been talking with a villager in the square or had turned back from the path toward the forest, you found yourself in need of guidance—and perhaps some supplies.

-The villager who had spoken to you introduced themselves as Elara, the village baker.
+A villager approached you, their expression a mix of hope and concern.
+They introduced themselves as Elara, the village baker.
 "I make the magical pastries," they explained, leading you toward a cozy cottage with a sign that read "Elara's Enchanted Bakery" in cheerful, hand-painted letters.
 "Or at least, I used to.
 Lately, nothing I bake has that special sparkle.
 The gingerbread men don't dance anymore.
 The sugar cookies don't sing.
 It's very disappointing."

 *Gingerbread men that dance?* you thought. *I need to see this when the magic is restored.*